How to Use the Command 'do-release-upgrade' (with examples)

 sudo do-release-upgrade --devel-release

-• --devel-release: This option instructs the command to upgrade to the latest development release instead of the stable version.
+• --devel-release: This option tells the command to upgrade to the latest development release rather than a stable release.
+This provides access to the newest but potentially unstable features and packages.

 Example output: